Key takeaways

 The overarching issue is that compounded medications are not FDA-approved, which means their safety, efficacy, and quality are less predictable, says Dr. Vukasinov.

-• Dosing errors: Dosing errors have been reported with the use of compounded semaglutide since these alternative forms require patients to measure out their own doses.
+- Dosing errors: Dosing errors have been reported with the use of compounded semaglutide since some of these alternative forms require patients to measure out their own doses.
 In many cases, patients accidentally injected too much of the medication because of inexperience with multi-dose vials.
 In other cases, healthcare providers didn’t correctly calculate or prescribe the right dose, causing patients to self-administer significantly higher amounts of the drug than recommended.

-• Different active ingredients: Some compounding pharmacies are using semaglutide salts in their formulations, which have not been proven safe or effective.
+- Different active ingredients: Some compounding pharmacies are using semaglutide salts in their formulations, which have not been proven safe or effective.
 In fact, the FDA has told compounding pharmacies not to use the salt forms of semaglutide in their formulations.
 Dr. Vukasinov says compounded products may also contain other additives or mixed ingredients that can alter the drug’s efficacy or increase side effects.

-• Lack of regulations: Compounded semaglutide producers aren’t required to follow the same quality assurance practices as official manufacturers, says Danielle Kelvas, MD, a primary care provider with The HCG Institute in Tennessee.
+- Lack of regulations: Compounded semaglutide producers aren’t required to follow the same quality assurance practices as official manufacturers, says Danielle Kelvas, MD, a primary care provider with The HCG Institute in Tennessee.
 Although compounded semaglutide can be as effective as Ozempic, the exact manufacturing process isn’t the same, so there could be impurities in the medication.
 “Ozempic went through a rigorous FDA approval process to ensure its safety, efficacy, and quality,” says Dr. Kelvas.
 “When it’s compounded by a third party, they can skip many of those quality assurance stop signs.”

 Ozempic coupons, Wegovy coupons, Rybelsus coupons

-Will compounded semaglutide be banned?
+Why was compounded semaglutide banned?

-However, in October 2024, Novo Nordisk formally asked the FDA to ban the production of compounded semaglutide and requested that the agency move the drug to its Demonstrable Difficulties for Compounding (DDC) list.
+In October 2024, Novo Nordisk formally asked the FDA to ban the production of compounded semaglutide and requested that the agency move the drug to its Demonstrable Difficulties for Compounding (DDC) list.

 In other words, Novo Nordisk is claiming that semaglutide is too complex of a drug to be safely compounded, citing patient safety and drug effectiveness as the main reasons why.
 However, revenue concerns are undoubtedly playing a role in the company’s petition.